jessiewbailey/TaskFlow/config/README.md

      description: "Description of your system"
    ```

-3. **Choose or customize a workflow** in `workflows/`:
+3. **Customize workflows** by modifying `database/init-complete-fixed.sql`:
-   - Use `default-workflow.sql` if you want AI analysis
+   - Default includes an example workflow with AI analysis
-   - Use `simple-workflow.sql` for basic task management
-   - Create a custom workflow for specific needs

-4. **Update database initialization** in `database-init/init-workflows.sql`:
-   - Modify default users
-   - Add your custom workflow
+   - Modify before first deployment or use UI after deployment
    - Remove sample data for production

 ## Example Use Cases